 To build on the success of their newly designed site and increased traffic, we also produced an on-site content marketing strategy to assist with the creation of high quality and relevant blog content for their London & Amsterdam city guides.

-To capitalise on their increase in traffic, Clink wanted to use Conversion Rate Optimisation to create a better user experience for their potential customers, in order to boost their bookings and, in turn, revenue.
+To capitalise on their increase in traffic, Clink wanted to use Conversion Rate Optimisation (CRO) to create a better user experience for their potential customers and to boost their bookings.
+As a result, this will ultimately increase revenue.

 The aim of the project was to analyse and improve their user journey by eliminating pain points, roadblocks in the on-site experience and streamline the entire booking process.